Policy Gradient Algorithms for Robust MDPs with Non-Rectangular Uncertainty Sets: Robust Policy Evaluation

 \begin{corollary}[Global optimality guarantee when $\mc P$ is rectangular] Suppose that all assumptions of Theorem~\ref{thm:CPI:PE} hold and that~$\mc P$ is $s$-rectangular.
 Then, the output~$\widehat P$ of Algorithm~\ref{alg:CPI} satisfies $\ValRob{\pi}(s_0)-\Value{\pi}{\widehat P}(s_0) \leq 2\delta_d\epsilon.$ \end{corollary}

 \begin{remark}[Robust policy evaluation with rectangular uncertainty sets] A policy gradient method that solves robust policy evaluation problems with $s$-rectangular uncertainty sets to global optimality is proposed in~\cite{wang2022convergence}.
+While displaying the same dependence on~$\epsilon$, one can show that the iteration complexity of this alternative method exceeds that of our algorithm by a factor~$S^3 A$.
+The theoretical analysis in Section~\ref{ssec:FW} implies that our FW algorithm requires $32\gamma^2\delta_d^2/(\delta^2(1-\gamma)^5)$ iterations to find a~$\delta$-optimal solution for problem~\eqref{expr:DMDP}.
+Indeed, if we set~$\epsilon=\delta/(2\delta_d)$, then the output~$\widehat P$ of Algorithm~\ref{alg:CPI} satisfies $\ValRob{\pi}(s_0)-\Value{\pi}{\widehat P}(s_0) \leq \delta$ by Corollary~\ref{cor:CPI-for-rectangular-sets}, and the algorithm terminates within~$32\gamma^2\delta_d^2/(\delta^2(1-\gamma)^5)$ iterations by Lemma~\ref{lem:local:opt:CPI}.
+Similarly, one can show that \cite[Algorithm~2]{wang2022convergence} requires $32\gamma S^3 A \delta_d^2/(\delta^2(1-\gamma)^4)$ iterations to find a~$\delta$-optimal solution for problem~\eqref{expr:DMDP}; see~\cite[Theorem~4.4]{wang2022convergence}.
+Thus, the iteration complexity of~\cite[Algorithm~2]{wang2022convergence} includes an extra factor~$S^3 A$, which grows polynomially with the numbers of states and actions, but lacks a dimensionless factor~$\gamma/(1-\gamma)$.

-While displaying the same dependence on~$\epsilon$, one can show that the iteration complexity of this alternative method exceeds that of our algorithm by a factor~$S^3 A$; see also the more detailed discussion in Section~\ref{ssec:rec:amb}.
-In addition, the method in~\cite{wang2022convergence} requires an exact projection oracle onto the uncertainty set, while our Frank-Wolfe algorithm only requires approximate solutions of the direction-finding subproblem~\eqref{expr:direction:finding}.
-Our projection-free Frank-Wolfe algorithm is thus preferable for non-elementary uncertainty sets.
-Numerical experiments suggest that the policy gradient method developed in~\cite{wang2022convergence} converges faster than dynamic programming methods despite its suboptimal theoretical convergence rate. \end{remark} The proof of Theorem~\ref{thm:CPI:PE} relies on a few preparatory results.
+Note that the iteration complexities of both methods scale with the squared distribution mismatch coefficient~$\delta_d^2$.
+As $s_0$ follows the uniform distribution on~$\mc S$, the discounted state visitation distribution $d^P_\pi(s|s_0)$ must be averaged over~$s_0$.
+Hence, one can use the trivial bounds $d^P_\pi(s_0|s_0)\geq 1-\gamma$ and $d^P_\pi(s|s_0)\leq 1$ for all $s,s_0\in\mc S$ to show that~$\delta^2_d\leq S^2/(1-\gamma)^2$.
+The iteration complexities of the FW algorithm and~\cite[Algorithm~2]{wang2022convergence} can thus be expressed as explicit functions of the fundamental parameters~$S$, $A$, $\gamma$ and~$\delta$.
+In addition, the method in~\cite{wang2022convergence} requires an exact projection oracle onto the uncertainty set, while our FW algorithm only requires approximate solutions of the direction-finding subproblem~\eqref{expr:direction:finding}.
+Our projection-free FW algorithm is thus preferable for non-elementary uncertainty sets.
+Numerical experiments suggest that the policy gradient method developed in~\cite{wang2022convergence} converges faster than dynamic programming methods despite its suboptimal theoretical convergence rate. \end{remark}

+The proof of Theorem~\ref{thm:CPI:PE} relies on a few preparatory results.
 First, we need the following variant of the celebrated performance difference lemma for non-robust MDPs~\cite[Lemma 6.1]{kakade2002approximately}, which compares the performance of different transition kernels under a fixed policy~$\pi$.

 \begin{lemma}[Performance difference across transition kernels] For any $P,P'\in\mc P$, $\pi\in\Pi,$ and $s_0\in\mc S$, we have

 \end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:pdl:Q}] For any $t\in\mb Z_+$ we have